armory3d/armorpaint_docs/README.md

 ### Linux

-Open terminal and run `./ArmorPaint`.
+Open terminal in the extracted folder and run `./ArmorPaint`.

 ## Controls